Periods at Christmas: How To Have A Merry Little Menstrual Cycle

 Well, we will not be bleeding bah humbugs anymore, nature!
 This year we’re fighting back.
 Here’s how to survive the big day if Aunt Flo comes to visit (and we don’t mean your actual crazy Aunt Flo…)

-Stay clear of annoying relatives
+Stay clear of relatives who affect your mental health

 If PMS makes you super irritable, then it might be advisable to stay away from any family dos where ‘those’ relatives might be.
 You know the ones… The aunty who always asks when you’re getting married or that distant uncle who insists on drinking too much, while his voice gets louder and his opinions become more radical.
 However, if this isn’t possible, try and count to ten (preferably under your breath) before replying to any antagonising comments.
 See more tips for instant calm here.